thiagoferreira53/glue/README.md

            **We do not recommend the use of all available cores in your machine for running GLUE.**

   **IMPORTANT**
-  - Do not add "/" at the end of each path in the GLUEDefs.json
+  - Do not add "/" at the end of each path in the GLUEDefs.json;
+  - The size of the soil profile file (e.g. .SOL) has an impact in the time required to run the cultivar calibration.
+    It is recommended to create a soil file with only the profiles being used during the calibration;

   **Windows users**
-  - Use "/" instead of "\" when writing the paths in the .json file (R and the .json file will not run with "\")
+  - Use "/" instead of "\" when writing the paths in the .json file (R and the .json file will not run with "\");